MicrosoftDocs/architecture-center/docs/guide/hpc/netapp-files-sas-content.md

 If your capacity pool size requirements fluctuate (for example, because of variable capacity or performance needs), consider [dynamically resizing your volumes and capacity pools](/azure/azure-netapp-files/azure-netapp-files-resize-capacity-pools-or-volumes) to balance cost with your capacity and performance needs.

 If your capacity pool size requirements remain the same, but performance requirements fluctuate, consider [dynamically changing the service level of a volume](/azure/azure-netapp-files/dynamic-change-volume-service-level).
-You can provision and deprovision capacity pools of different types throughout the month, providing just-in-time performance, and lowering costs during periods when you don't need high performance.
+You can provision and deprovision capacity pools of different types throughout the month, providing just-in-time performance and lowering costs during periods when you don't need high performance.

 #### Pricing